ali-osama155/ali-osama155/README.md

 # 🚀 About Me
 - 🎓 Student at Faculty of Computers & Artificial intelligence Cairo University.
-- 🌱 Learning advanced `Data processing` algorithms.
+- 🌱 Learning ML&DL (AI career in progress).
 - ⚡ Fun fact: I'm fascinated by `Binary number` systems and their use in computing!
 * 🌍  I'm based in `Egypt`
 * ✉️  You can contact me at [ali155osama@gmail.com](mailto:ali155osama@gmail.com)